 Avoid clicking on suspicious links.
 If you don’t know where it goes, don’t touch it.
 Hover over it and see what the URL is.
 Most browsers will show this in the bottom left corner.

 Double check emails that seem suspicious.
 Make sure the sender address is legit and again, don’t touch suspicious links.
-For more information on recognizing phishing emails, go to our phishing page.
-If the email looks malicious, report it by forwarding it to email@example.com.
+For more information on recognizing phishing emails, go to our phishing page .
+If the email looks malicious, report it!

 Updating your OS and programs for security.
 It’s annoying, but it’s better than getting robbed because of an obscure exploit.
 See the software updates page for more information on how to do this.